Ministry of Information and Media

-The Ministry of Information and Broadcasting Services is a ministry in Zambia.
-It is headed by the Minister of Information and Broadcasting Services.
+The Ministry of Information and Media is a government ministry in Zambia.
+It is headed by the Minister of Information and Media.

 The ministry controls two publicly owned newspapers, the Times of Zambia and the Zambia Daily Mail, and has a seat on the board of the Zambia National Broadcasting Corporation.

 History

 The Information and Broadcasting Services portfolio was combined with Tourism during the 1960s before the two were split.